 Bitcoin implements a consensus mechanism called proof-of-work, where miners solve complex mathematical equations to add new transactions to the blockchain.
 Bitcoin's consensus mechanism denotes that new blocks are generated and added to the blockchain approximately every 11 minutes.

 Bitcoin mining involves powerful supercomputers to solve mathematical equations.
-In return, the miners are rewarded with a miners fee of 6.25 BTC per block which are added to the circulating supply as new Bitcoins.
+In return, the miners are rewarded with a miners fee of 6.25 BTC per block which is added to the circulating supply as new Bitcoins.
 As the Bitcoin network is self-regulatory, the difficulty of solving an equation increases according to the number of active miners on the network.
-As a result, miners create mining pools, adding together all the processing power to increase the chances of receiving the miner's reward.
+As a result, miners use Bitcoin mining pools by adding together all the processing power to increase the chances of receiving the miner's reward.
+Some of the most popular mining pools are Slush Pool, Binance Pool, AntPool and BTC.com.
+For more information, read this article on the best Bitcoin mining pools to use.

 ASIC miners which are heavy energy-dependent machines are used to mine Bitcoin.
-Mining Bitcoin was possible using consumer-grade video cards; however, as computation demand increased, video cards could no longer meet the network demands.
-Even with the development of ASIC miners, miners are joining a pool of multiple miners to increase the likelihood of finding a block reward.
+Mining Bitcoin was initially profitable using mobile phones and consumer-grade video cards; however, as computation demand increased, video cards could no longer meet the network demands.
+Individuals that build their own ASIC miners and join a pool of multiple miners can increase the likelihood of finding a block reward.
+The mining rig is connected to mining software which integrates the hardware into the Bitcoin network.
+The software can be used to monitor performance, power consumption and earnings.
+It is therefore essential to pair the mining rig with the best Bitcoin mining software to optimize and manage the Bitcoin mining process.

 In short, Bitcoin mining is the process of adding new blocks to the blockchain by solving complex equations containing a group of transactions during a set period.
 In addition, miners are validators, ensuring that transactions are approved and added to the network.